2.1 Gastronomy

 —M. F. K. Fisher

 Gastronomy began to develop as a distinct sector of the broader tourism industry in the 1990s and remains an ongoing field of study and practice.
-It enhances our capacity to derive pleasure from eating and to connect with the regions, the people, and the cultures from which our meals are sourced.
+As an intentional practice, gastronomy enhances our capacity to derive pleasure from eating and to connect with the regions, the people, and the cultures from which our meals are sourced.
 Gastronomic knowledge derives from an educated appreciation of food and of the sensual pleasures it provides.
-The pleasures of gastronomy also include the social bonds that are formed when dining together, also known as commensality.
+The pleasures of gastronomy include the social bonds that are formed when dining together, also known as commensality.
 The term gastronomy was officially adopted into the French language in 1835.
 The primary goals of gastronomy involve the pursuit of sensory pleasures, intellectual stimulation, cultural engagement, and social well-being through the act of eating.
 Gastronomy, in other words, engages both the body and the mind in what remains an inherently social experience.
 The physical and social pleasures of gastronomy are intertwined with and enhanced by knowledge of food and its importance to a given culture, its historical origins, the nuances of its flavors, the method of its preparation, and the context of its consumption, each of which plays a part in its cultural heritage.
-Gastronomy, or the art of eating, first developed as a field in 19th-century France.
+Western gastronomy, or the art of eating, first developed as a field in 19th-century France.
 Not surprisingly, the founding fathers of food criticism and of gastronomic tourism were French.
-Whereas food criticism dates back to 1803 and the first modern gastronomic tourists traveled by automobile in the 1920s, not until the 21st-century would the United Nations World Tourism Organization officially designate gastronomy as a unique sector of the tourist industry.
+Even though food criticism was inaugurated in 1803 and the first modern gastronomic tourists traveled by automobile in the 1920s, gastronomy would not be officially designated as a unique sector of the tourist industry until the 21st century.

 based on a concept of knowing and learning, eating, tasting and enjoying the gastronomic culture that is identified with a territory.
 It is not possible to talk of gastronomic tourism without also talking about the culinary identity of the terroir as a distinguishing feature.
 The territory is the backbone of gastronomy because a destination’s landscapes, culture, products, techniques and dishes define its culinary identity.
 (WTO & Basque Culinary Center, 2019, pp. 8–9)